We've been talking about brushwork and palette knives, and I want to talk a little about paint application and mark-making.

 Paint can be applied with so many different tools.
 We all started out with finger painting, and brushes seem to be an extension of our fingers, but you can put paint onto a ground with a palette knife, old credit card, sponge, roller, etc. And besides the tools you use, you have options with the techniques.
 I took the following list of paint application techniques from a Craftsy Post:

-2. Washing: This is when you apply a thin layer of diluted paint over the colors already applied.
+1. Dry brushing: This is where you scrub layers of colors on using small amounts of paint.2.
+Washing: This is when you apply a thin layer of diluted paint over the colors already applied.
 The thin veil of color allows the colors underneath to still shine through.

 3. Dabbing: For adding texture.
 Apply thick paint with a stiff bristle brush or a sponge, with a pouncing motion or with quick dabs.
 Dabbing can be done in multiple layers to build depth.